OpenCHAMI/tutorial-2025/Phase 2/Readme.md

 In order for OpenCHAMI to be useful, the State Management Database (SMD) needs to be populated with node information.
 This can be done one of two ways: _static_ discovery via [the `ochami` CLI](https://github.com/OpenCHAMI/ochami) or _dynamic_ discovery via [the `magellan` CLI](https://github.com/OpenCHAMI/magellan).

 Static discovery is predictable and easily reproduceable, so we will use it in this tutorial.

+## Libvirt introduction

+Libvirt is an open-source virtualization management toolkit that provides a unified interface for managing various virtualization technologies, including KVM/QEMU, Xen, VMware, LXC containers, and others.
+Through its standardized API and set of management tools, libvirt simplifies the tasks of defining, managing, and monitoring virtual machines and networks, regardless of the underlying hypervisor or virtualization platform.

+For our tutorial, we leverage a hypervisor which is built-in to the Linux Kernel.
+The kernel portion is called Kernel-based Virtual Machine (KVM) and the userspace component is included in QEMU.

 ## Dynamic Discovery Overview